-Katana x QuickBooks integration enables creating invoices and bills in QuickBooks based on Katana Sales and Purchase Orders with a click of a button.
-The integration does not enable syncing stock levels automatically from Katana to QuickBooks, but you can easily record journal entries periodically in QuickBooks based on Katana data to update your stock.
+The Katana to QuickBooks Online (QBO) integration enables creating invoices and bills in QuickBooks Online based on Katana's Sales and Purchase orders (PO) with a click of a button.

 Depending on your accounting principles and income statement structure, there are different ways to handle stock sync:

-TIP: Katana provides real-time stock management and statuses, so if it is not required by accounting principles, you might not need to track stock in QuickBooks at all and could only rely on Katana for stock management.
-Even if you are used to tracking stock in QuickBooks today.
+NOTE: Katana provides real-time stock management and statuses, so if it is not required by accounting principles, you might not need to track stock in QuickBooks Online at all and you can rely on Katana for only stock management, even if you are used to tracking stock in QuickBooks Online today.

-You will always have a real-time stock status available in Katana, no need to duplicate it in QuickBooks.
+You will always have a real-time stock status available in Katana, no need to duplicate it in QBO.

-Easy to manage as you do not need to record any stock-related entries in QuickBooks.
-Just record sales and expenses in QuickBooks when they occur.
+Easy to manage as you do not need to record any stock-related entries in QBO.
+Just record sales and expenses in QBO when they occur.

-You might be able to use a cheaper QuickBooks package that does not include any stock management functionalities.
+You might be able to use a cheaper QBO package that does not include any stock management functionalities.

 Cannot be used if stock tracking is required by local accounting principles.

-If you need to track stock in Quickbooks, you can periodically create manual journal entries based on information available in Katana to keep your stock updated in QuickBooks.
+If you need to track stock in QBO, you can periodically create manual journal entries based on information available in Katana to keep your stock updated in QBO.
 The frequency of making those journal entries depends on your requirements and preferences.
 It can be done weekly, monthly, quarterly or yearly, for example.

 If you are using an income statement schema where Cost of Goods Sold is recorded, then create the below journal entries to update your stock in the balance sheet and expenses in the income statement.